caglaralkan/MDEF/docs/term3/02-Design Ethics.md

 During the discussion at class in the first day on the marketing approaches of two different brands which sell a new-born product to support the parents were completely different yet still both took the baby as a source of problems and focus on bringing a solution to that problem.
 This approach is totally against the idea of having a child but somehow technologies (in terms of marketing) are taken as services to problems.

+On the other hand, ChatGPT is the focus of every daily conversation nowadays.
+Mostly, the main critic is its popularity among the students and especially using it for their homework.
+Some of my friends are teaching in schools and I discuss this with them a lot.
+They are complaining about plagiarism.
+I have doubts about if this is plagiarism or not.
+According to me it is like using google.
+There are lots of information on google.
+But, you need to know what you are looking for and using ChatGPT is like that, you need to know what is the right question to ask him/her.
+To be honest, I am the last generation in my country to learn how to write an essay properly(I am 40) So, writing skills is not so common among the young generations.
+At least not for more than 140/280 character.
+To sum up this part, I believe that ChatGPT is not a miracle to solve all the problems or able to do every single homework.

+I also found these three relations interesting;

 Embodiment relation of mediation human + technology = world